What is a Cash Dividend?

 There are some important dates which should be known around this concept of cash dividends

-- Declaration Date: The day when the Board of Directors of a company announce approval of dividend payment.
+- Declaration Date: The day when the Board of Directors of a company announces the approval of dividend payment.

 - Holder of Record Date: Record date of dividend is the day on which eligible stockholders are recognized.

 - Ex-Dividend Date: Ex-Dividend Date is whereby investors are cut-off from receiving a dividend.
 It is normally 2 days prior to the holder of the record date.
-This date is very important because new shareholders are not eligible for dividend from this date onwards.
+This date is very important because new shareholders are not eligible for dividends from this date onwards.

 It is because the stock price tends to fall due to cash dividend payments.

-- Cum Dividend Date: Time period when dividend has been declared by the firm but not paid.
+- Cum Dividend Date: Period when the dividend has been declared by the firm but not paid.
 Stocks trade cum-dividend till the ex-dividend date.

 - Payment Date: The date on the actual dividend is paid to the stockholders of record.
-In case of the interim dividend, pay-out happens within 30 days from the announcement date of dividend but for the final dividend, payment has to be made within 30 days of the AGM (Annual General Meeting).
+In the case of the interim dividend, payout happens within 30 days from the announcement date of the dividend, but for the final dividend, payment has to be made within 30 days of the AGM (Annual General Meeting).

 Cash Dividend Example